counsyl/capone/README.md

 -   `notes`: A free-form text field for adding to a `Transaction` any information not expressed in the numerous metadata fields.
--   `posted_timestamp`:  The time a `Transaction` should be considered valid from.  `ledger.api.actions.create_transaction` automatically deals with filling in this value with the current time.
+-   `posted_timestamp`:  The time a `Transaction` should be considered valid from.  `capone.api.actions.create_transaction` automatically deals with filling in this value with the current time.
 You can change this value to post-date or back-date `Transactions` because `created_at` will always represent the true object creation time.